TomerAberbach/website/private/posts/the-making-of-keyalesce.md

 key2 = null
 ```

 Then `key2`'s original value is only reachable from the trie.
-Although it's still possible to call `polykey` with `[1, 2, 5, 7]`, `polykey` can actually prune the key and its associated value sequence because there isn't any code that depends on receiving that specific key anymore. `polykey` doesn't need to return the same unique key
+Although it's still possible to call `keyalesce` with `[1, 2, 5, 7]`, `keyalesce` can actually prune the key and its associated value sequence because there isn't any code that depends on receiving that specific key anymore. `keyalesce` doesn't need to return the same unique key
 for a given value sequence.
 It only needs to prevent multiple keys existing _simultaneously_ for the same value sequence.

 Similarly to the handling of object sequence values, I made the trie hold only weak references to created keys and pruned the trie when the keys are garbage-collected using `FinalizationRegistry`.